 The Allergy Immunotherapy Market size was estimated at USD 1.86 billion in 2024 and expected to reach USD 2.04 billion in 2025, at a CAGR 10.03% to reach USD 3.30 billion by 2030.

-Assessing the 2025 US Tariff Implications on Immunotherapy Supply Chains
+Evaluating the Far-Reaching Effects of 2025 United States Tariff Policies on Allergy Immunotherapy Supply Chains and Treatment Costs

 This comprehensive research report categorizes the Allergy Immunotherapy market into clearly defined segments, providing a detailed analysis of emerging trends and precise revenue forecasts to support strategic decision-making.